chinamike65/hugo-tuolesi/content/book5/book5en.md

 The bodhisattvas of the ten grounds must break the small and small obstacles of inborn afflictions and obstacles of innate knowledge.

-After seeing the way Bodhisattva has cut off the obstacles of discriminating afflictions and discriminating knowledge, he can only ascend to the position of cultivation in the meditation of emptiness.
+After Path of Seeing Bodhisattva has cut off the obstacles of discriminating afflictions and discriminating knowledge, he can only ascend to the position of cultivation in the meditation of emptiness.

 The Madhyamika Self-Continuing School believes that the Bodhisattva from one place to ten places can only ascend to the throne when he is in meditation, and when the Bodhisattva of ten places attains the Buddha position, he also needs to be in meditation to realize the great Bodhi.